K4rdu5/K4rdu5/README.md

 With a newly found passion for "coding"/"programming", I'm digging deeper into the python language to develop a deeper understanding and hone my skills to be able to make innovative and interesting programs.

-My vision: Beeing able to create awesome projects that explore new areas of interest.
+My vision: Being able to create awesome projects that explore new areas of interest.

 If you want to reach out to me, send an email.